-- 01) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - O2) RPM limiter function may be bypassed or eliminated.
-CDI ECU unit may be modified or aftermarket.
-Ignition timing may be changed.
-Modifications to the original equipment ignition pickup mount will be allowed.
-Original equipment charging system must be used.
-No other ignition system modifications will be allowed.
-Engine temperature sensors may be disabled. - 03) Aftermarket spark plugs with a different heat rating may be used.
+- 01) Replacement batteries are allowed but must fit into the original equipment battery box and be securely fastened. - 02) ECU may be reprogrammed.
+All sensors and actuators must be original.
+Original equipment charging system must be used. - 03) Aftermarket spark plugs with a different heat rating may be used.